-- Inform parents, if they are not already aware, that an investigation will take place. - Listen to the alleged perpetrator, parents will have the choice to be present - Give perpetrator access to the most appropriate pastoral support e.g. HOY, ELSA, Wellbeing Mentor, Counsellor - Apply sanctions as per the behaviour policy - Risk assess if It is likely there are other perpetrators and if yes act accordingly - If images are involved do not share or ask to see them - Post incident HOY to check in regularly with student(s) - Share relevant information in Staff Briefing Causes for Concern - Report to Safeguarding Governor and log on Safeguarding system / Serious behaviour log - Liaise with external agencies as necessary (such as children's services, police)
+- Inform parents, if they are not already aware, that an investigation will take place. - Listen to the alleged perpetrator.
+Parents will have the choice to be present - Give perpetrator access to the most appropriate pastoral support e.g. HOY, ELSA, Wellbeing Mentor, Counsellor - Apply sanctions as per the Behaviour policy - Risk assess if it is likely there are other perpetrators and if so, act accordingly - If images are involved staff must not share or ask to see them - After the incident HOY will check in regularly with student(s) - Share relevant information in Staff Briefing under 'Causes for Concern' - Report to Safeguarding Governor and log on CPOMs/Serious behaviour log - Liaise with external agencies as necessary (such as children's services, police)